diegugawa/miniconda-jupyter/README.md

 1. The first script available in this repository is called `install_miniconda.sh`.
 This script allows you to install miniconda in Linux or MacOS.
 It uses the file "requirements.txt" to install the packages during the miniconda installation for jupyterhub or jupyterlab.
     ```bash

+    Usage: `bash install_miniconda.sh`
+    Use "bash install_miniconda.sh --help" for more information.

+    Description: Install miniconda from source.

     Required:
     REQUIREMENTS_FILE    The file to install the packages during the miniconda installation for jupyterhub or jupyterlab
                          Default is "requirements.txt" loaded in the folder that this script is running.